singingwolfboy/netlify-home/_posts/2015-12-02-a-step-by-step-hexo-netlify-cms.md

 echo $PATH
 ```

-*For convenience sake, keep the terminal window/command prompt open throughout this guide.*
+*For convenience sake, keep the terminal window open throughout this guide.*

 #### 2. Fork and Clone the Template
 We'll begin by forking our own copy of the [hexo-netlify-cms template](https://github.com/netlify-templates/hexo-cms-example) on GitHub and then we rename it - we simply named ours hexo-netlify-cms-demo.